graphprotocol/rfcs/engineering-plans/0002-subgraph-schema-merging.md

 ### Cache Invalidation

-In the initial implementation, the cache will need to check if an entry needs to be updated when it is accessed.
-To determine whether an entry in the schema cache has been invalidated, each subgraph schema it imports by name needs to be queried in the store for its most current version.
-The schema cache will maintain a record of the versions used for merging in each entry, and if the version previously used to merge is no longer current that entry needs to be invalidated and remerged before responding to the cache access.
+For each schema in the cache, keep a vector of volatile schemas containing an element for each schema in the subgraph's import graph which was imported by name and the subgraph_id which was used during the schema merge.
+When a schema is accessed from the schema cache (and possibly only if this check hasn't happened in the last N seconds), check the current version for each of these schemas and run a diff against the versions used for the most recentschema merge.
+If there are any new versions, re merge the schema.

+Currently the `schema_cache` in the `Store` is a `Mutex<LruCache<SubgraphDeploymentId, SchemaPair>>`.
+A `SchemaPair` consists of two fields: `input_schema` and `api_schema`.
+To support the refresh flow, `SchemaPair` would be extended to be a `SchemaEntry`, with the fields `input_schema`, `api_schema`, and a `schemas_imported_by_name` (`Vec<(SubgraphDeploymentName, SubgraphDeploymentId)>`)

 A more performant invalidation solution would be to have the cache maintain a listener notifying it every time a subgraph's current version changes.
 Upon receiving the notification the listener scans the schemas in the cache for those which should be remerged.